akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 Without fusing (i.e. up to version 2.0-M2) each stream operator had an implicit input buffer that holds a few elements for efficiency reasons.
 If your flow graphs contain cycles then these buffers may have been crucial in order to avoid deadlocks.
-With fusing these implicit buffers are no longer there, data elements are passed without buffering between fused stages.
+With fusing these implicit buffers are no longer there, data elements are passed without buffering between fused operators.
 In those cases where buffering is needed in order to allow the stream to run at all, you will have to insert explicit buffers with the `.buffer()` operator—typically a buffer of size 2 is enough to allow a feedback loop to function.